 Those making the decision represent churches across Wales.
 Each of the six dioceses elects three clerics and three lay people onto the College and the bishops are also members – making a total of 42 people.
 The College President is the Senior Bishop, Bishop John Davies.

 The meeting will begin with a public service of Holy Communion to which everyone is welcome.
-Following that, however, only college members will be allowed to remain in the church as its discussions are confidential.
+Following that, however, only college members and staff supporting the work of the college will be allowed to remain in the church as its discussions are confidential.

-The meeting will begin with a presentation on the needs of the Province and a period of prayer and reflection.
+The meeting will begin with a discussion on the needs of the Province and a period of prayer and reflection.
 Then the President will call for nominations.
-The bishops nominated are asked for their consent to be nominated and, if given, they withdraw from the discussion, only returning to vote.
+The bishops nominated then withdraw from the discussion, only returning to vote.
 A nominee must achieve two-thirds of the votes of the college in order to be elected Archbishop.
 If after a vote is taken no candidate receives the necessary votes, the process begins again with fresh nominations, which may or may not include those who had been nominated in the previous round.

 Once the Archbishop is elected, the church doors will open and the announcement made.
 The normal practice is for the bishop to confirm his or her election immediately.
 The new Archbishop is then enthroned in his or her home cathedral.